albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ```

 Inner static classes can be seen as a super set of the inner instance classes as they can also have static members.
 We can convert all inner instance classes with inner static classes, but not vice versa.
 Note that inner instance classes cannot have static members as [discussed before](#can-we-have-static-methods-within-inner-instance-classes).

+XXX How can inner instance classes represent data in a different form?

 ### Inner anonymous class